cujarrett/personal-goals/README.md

 ### Overarching Goals for 2019:
 1. Get out of my comfort zone, learn more DevOps enablement and Web Architecture pieces beyond the web app
+2. Listen more, keep my mouth closed more
+3. Be more humble
-2. Continue to teach
+4. Continue to teach
-3. Form my own opinions rather than recite what someone else said/ wrote
+5. Form my own opinions rather than recite what someone else said/ wrote
-3. Stay experimental

 ### Things I'll Do in 2019: